 Faithlab is a place where creative people work to help congregations and religious organizations share their stories.

 We are located in Macon, Georgia, about 50 miles south of Atlanta, but we work with groups all over the USA.

 Cassady brings over 15 years of experience in Christian publishing.
 He was the first employee of Smyth & Helwys Publishing, where he worked his way to Publisher & Executive Vice President.

 He earned a B.A. in Religion and Philosophy from Ouachita Baptist University, studied philosophy at Baylor University, and received an M.Div.
 C.E. and a Ph.D. in Christian Education from Southern Seminary.
 David has served as minister in churches in Arkansas and Kentucky, including 7 years as Associate Pastor at Buechel Park Baptist Church in Louisville.

-David is renowned for his short attention span, which he credits for gaining a wide variety of interests including the future of the church, Christian education, technology and photography.
+David is renowned for his short attention span, which he credits for gaining a wide variety of interests including the future of the church, theological education, technology and photography.

 When not rooting for the Arkansas Razorbacks, he likes to annoy his family, listen to jazz and classic rock on his vintage Klipsch Heresy speakers, smoke meat on his Big Green Egg, tinker with his vintage computer collection and visit with his pals at Waffle House.